AsmanyAkter/hof-university-rag-chatbot/README.md

 | MultiQA | Mistral-v0.2 | 0.482 | 0.416 | 0.398 | 0.696 | 0.610 |

 > Qwen2.5 also leads in answer quality, with MiniLM + Qwen2.5 achieving the best overall score of **0.806**.
 Note that answer quality scores are lower than the without-memory Re-Ranking pipeline (0.883), which is expected given the added complexity of multi-turn conversation handling.

-## Evaluation Results (`evaluation_results/`)

-This folder contains results from running the memory-aware pipeline against `15_testset_with_memory.csv`, a 15-conversation multi-turn test set (~97 rows).
-Results are organized by model configuration, covering both query resolution and answer quality metrics.

-## Result Analysis

-`memory-result-analysis.ipynb` loads the evaluation results and produces detailed analysis across all model configurations.
-The `results_analysis/` folder stores the generated outputs, including heatmaps and summary tables separated into resolution metrics and answer quality metrics.